ColdGrub1384/LibTerm/README.md

 ## Motivation

 I like a lot [OpenTerm](https://github.com/louisdh/openterm) but I wanted to make the code better.
 Also, I wanted to integrate a local shell into [Pisth](https://github.com/ColdGrub1384/Pisth) so I made the project embeddable.
-I will not publish the app to the App Store until the app haven't changed more from [OpenTerm](https://github.com/louisdh/openterm) since it would be a disrespect for the @louisdh awesome work.
-This is not a fork from  [OpenTerm](https://github.com/louisdh/openterm), I rewritten the code.
+I will upload to app to the App Store soon since [OpenTerm](https://github.com/louisdh/openterm) is no more available.
+This is not a fork from  [OpenTerm](https://github.com/louisdh/openterm), I rewrote the code.

 # Building